 Figure 15.
 Representation of a carport as OccupiedSpace in different LODs.
 The red boxes represent solids, the green area represents a surface.
 In addition, the normal vectors of the roof solid (in red) and the roof surface (in green) are shown.

 In contrast, a room is a physically unoccupied space.
 In CityGML, a room is represented by the class BuildingRoom that is a subclass of UnoccupiedSpace.
 In LOD1, the entire room solid would be considered as unoccupied space, which can contain furniture and installations, though, as is shown in Figure 16.
-In LOD2 and 3, the solid represents more realistically the really physically unoccupied space of the room (possibly somewhat generalised as indicated in the figure).
+In LOD2 and 3, the solid represents more realistically the really physically unoccupied space of the room (possibly somewhat generalized as indicated in the figure).
 For all UnoccupiedSpaces, the normal vectors of the bounding thematic surfaces like the InteriorWallSurface need to point inside the object, i.e. opposite to the solid geometry.

 Figure 16.
 Representation of a room as UnoccupiedSpace in different LODs.
 The red boxes represent solids, the green area represents a surface.
 In addition, the normal vectors of the room solid (in red) and the wall surface (in green) are shown.